-If like me you drink a lot of coffee this is a nice little yard hack.
+If like me you drink a lot of coffee this is a nice little garden hack.
 Rather than throwing away piles of coffee grounds as most of us do reuse them in the yard.
-The grounds are slightly acidic so acid loving plats really benefit from them and it is easy to incorporate them into your yard.
-Simply top dress the soil around plants like citrus and water the grounds will slowly decompose and fertilize the plant..
+The grounds are slightly acidic so acid-loving plants really benefit from them and it is easy to incorporate them into your yard.
+Simply top dress the soil around plants like citrus and water the grounds will slowly decompose and fertilize the plant.
 The idea that in these used coffee grounds you have: an organic, free, and readily available fertilizer.
 Instead of trashing them use them to get these benefits:

 Benefits of Coffee Grounds in the yard: